amb2893/CS386Project/Deliverables/Deliverable6.md

 ## 2. Implemented Requirements
 #### Requirement
-> Requirement: "As a gamer who is very busy, I want to be able to easily and quickly get from one task to another with one click ."
+> Requirement: "As a gamer who is very busy, I want to be able to easily and quickly get from one task to another with one click of a logo for ease and convenience."
 - Issue: [https://github.com/amb2893/CS386Project/issues/38 ](https://github.com/amb2893/CS386Project/issues/89)
 - Pull request: [https://github.com/amb2893/CS386Project/pull/63](https://github.com/amb2893/CS386Project/pull/90)
     - Implemented by: Anthony Birk